kosli-dev/cli/docs.kosli.com/content/tutorials/tracing_a_production_incident_back_to_git_commits/_index.md

 <!-- Add Easter-eggs comments? -->

 # Tracing a production incident back to git commits

-Something went wrong!
+In this short tutorial you'll learn how Kosli helps Cyber-dojo to track a production incident back to git commits.

-[https://cyber-dojo.org](https://cyber-dojo.org) is displaying a 500 error.
+Something went wrong and [https://cyber-dojo.org](https://cyber-dojo.org) is displaying a 500 error!

 {{< figure src="/images/cyber-dojo-prod-500-large.png" alt="Prod cyber-dojo is down with a 500" width="90%" >}}